nvergottini/puppet-ir_agent/README.md

 ## Limitations

-This module has been tested on Scientific 6 and Oracle Linux 7 and 8 only, but it should work for other RHEL 6, 7, and 8 based distributions.

 If this module is used to install the Insight agent, it will install the audit package because it is a requirement for the Insight agent.
-If this module is later used to remove the Insight agent, it will not remove the audit package and it will enable and start the auditd service.
+If this module is later used to remove the Insight agent, it will not remove the audit package and it will enable and start the auditd service (if it was stopped and disabled).
 The audit package can then be removed and this module will not reinstall the audit package as long as ensure => absent.